FernandaGabrielli/fernandagabrielli/README.md

 ## Hello!
-I'm mostly called Gabs.
+I’m mostly called Gabs.
 I just love coding, seriously.
-I’m not sure when it all started, but I can say I’ve had some things in my cloud since I began learning HTML when I was eleven.
-By the time I was twenty-one, I realized this is what I want to do for the rest of my life, and since then, that's what I've been doing.
+I’m not sure when it all started, but I can say I’ve had some things in my cloud since I began learning HTML at eleven.
+Back then, I saw it just as a hobby, something I did as an enthusiast.
+But when I was twenty-one, I realized this is what I want to do for the rest of my life.
+It’s not just a hobby, but something I love that makes me feel fulfilled, and since then, that’s what I’ve been doing.
 <!--
 **FernandaGabrielli/fernandagabrielli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.